 14. EveryDollar

 All you need to do is add your monthly income and projected expenses.
-It helps you track expenses and warns when you’re exceeding a specific budget.
+It helps you track expenses and warns you about exceeding a specific budget.

 This app also is useful for money management if you’re really serious about saving money by budgeting.
 The app comes with a 14-day free trial.
-They have various subscription plans starting at $59.99 for three months, $99 for six months, and $129.99 for one year.
+They have various subscription plans starting at $17.99 per month, and $79.99 for one year.

 15. Wally